ant-design/ant-design/components/select/demo/option-render.md

 ## en-US

-Use `optionRender` to freely expand dropdown menu items.
+Use `optionRender` to freely customize dropdown menu items.